mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/faq.md

 ## Next Role

 ### What are you looking for in your next role?
 I'm looking for a hands-on technical leadership role, driving strategic initiatives that scale both technology and team capability.
-A founding engineer in an AI start-up, or a contractor for a challenging project.
+A Founding Engineer in an AI start-up, or a contractor for a challenging project.
+I'm open to contract roles.

 ### What is the salary you expect in your new position?
-My range is slighlty broad, depending on numerous factors such as level of responsability, the type of product I'll be bulding, if there are bonuses or equity offered or not and so on...
-Broadly between 95 to 120 k.
+My range is slighlty broad, depending on numerous factors such as level of responsability, the type of product I'll be bulding, if there are bonuses or equity offered or not and so on... between 95 to 120 k.

+### What's your day rate for contract roles?
+Starting from 425£, but it can vary depends on factors such as responsability levels and project's demands.